beingofexistence13/hack/readme.md

 ```
 hack.logout();
 ```

-**Features**

-Hack provides a variety of features to help you implement secure logging and logout functionality in your web applications.
-These features include:

-* **User authentication and authorization:** Hack provides a built-in authentication and authorization system that allows you to control who can access your application and its resources.
-* **Session management:** Hack provides a session management system that allows you to track users' login status and keep them logged in even if they close their browser.
-* **Password hashing and salting:** Hack uses bcrypt to hash and salt passwords, which makes them much more secure against attack.
-* **Logging and auditing:** Hack provides a logging and auditing system that allows you to track all user activity in your application.
-* **CSRF protection:** Hack provides built-in CSRF protection to help prevent malicious attacks.
-* **Logout prevention:** Hack provides logout prevention to help prevent users from being logged out accidentally.

-**Extensibility**

-Hack is highly extensible, so you can customize it to meet your specific needs.
-For example, you can create your own authentication and authorization providers, add support for additional social login services, or implement custom logging and auditing logic.

-**Contributing**

-Hack is an open source project, and we welcome contributions from the community.
-If you have any suggestions or bug fixes, please feel free to create a pull request.

-**Support**

-If you need help using Hack, please feel free to open an issue on GitHub.
-We will be happy to assist you.

-**License**

-Hack is licensed under the MIT license.

-Hack is a professional-grade library that is used by companies of all sizes to implement secure logging and logout functionality in their web applications.
-It is well-documented and tested, and it is backed by a team of experienced developers.

-We hope you find Hack useful!

-Here is a possible README.md file for your open source GitHub repo called hack, which will solve all logging logout problems.
-I hope you find it useful.

-# hack
-A simple and powerful logging library for Python.

 ## Features
 - Easy to use: just import the library and start logging with one line of code.
 - Customizable: you can configure the log level, format, handler, and output destination.